model-railroad/conductor/android/RTAC/README.md

   goes in emergency stop, either tablet can be used to reset the system with some clear indication on screen of what to do.

+Our target hardware runs Android 5.1 a.k.a.
+API 22 (Lollipop MR1).

 Both tablets are synchronized so that the display is the same on both and either can be used to trigger the emergency stop or reset the automation.